How to Harvest Garlic Scapes (+ 9 Easy Ways to Use Them!)

 Pile of freshly harvested homegrown garlic scapes on a butcher block counter

+Just like a fresh and verdant version of garlic, scapes are mild and delicious.
 In general, you can use garlic scapes wherever you normally use garlic but want a milder garlic flavor.
-They can be used raw or cooked, but their flavor will sweeten and mellow a bit when grilled, roasted, sauteed, or stir-fried.
+They can be used raw, but their flavor will sweeten and mellow a bit when cooked.

-Below are eight of my favorite ways to use garlic scapes in my everyday cooking!
+Below are nine of my favorite ways to use garlic scapes in my everyday cooking!

 1. Garlic scapes as an aromatic

-If you’re the type of person who can’t start any recipe without fresh chopped garlic, you’re in luck.
+If you’re the type of person who can’t start any recipe without fresh chopped garlic or onion, you’re in luck.
 This is an easy way to add garlic scapes to your meals and their milder flavor means you can use more of them.

-I like chopping up garlic scapes more coarsely and sauteing them in oil or butter, but you can also mince them to use in sauces, dips, and dressings.
+I like chopping up garlic scapes more coarsely and sauteing them in oil or butter, but you can also mince them to use in sauces, marinades, dressings, and dips (including salsa, guacamole, and herbed yogurt dips).

 2. Garlic scapes as a vegetable